-In Years 9 and 10 at Scotch Oakburn College, students become a part of the thriving and bustling Senior School.
+In Years 9, students become a part of the thriving and bustling Senior School.
 Students study core subjects: English, Mathematics, Science, Humanities and Health and Physical Education.
-In addition, over the two years, students have the opportunity to study a range of semester-based electives.
-Throughout Years 9 and 10, students are encouraged to aim for breadth, keeping an open mind and all doors open for future TCE studies.
+In addition, students have the opportunity to study a range of semester-based electives and are are encouraged to aim for breadth, keeping an open mind and all doors open for future TCE studies.

 All three languages – Chinese, Japanese and French – continue to be offered right through to TCE.
 There are a large number of elective subjects in the Design and Technology area (Applied Technology and Food Technology), Visual and Performing Arts (Music, Dance, Drama and Art), ICT, Business Studies, and Health and Physical Education.
-All Years 9 and 10 students work with the Futures Centre team throughout these two years to begin their individualised Pathway Plan and careers education.
-Years 9 and 10 students have formal mid-year and end of year testing and exams to prepare them for TCE.
+All Years 9 students work with the Futures Centre team to begin their individualised Pathway Plan and careers education.
+Year 9 have formal mid-year and end of year testing and exams to prepare them for TCE.

 In addition to these curriculum offerings, Year 9 has a distinctive 4-week experiential learning program as part of the 9Alive Program.
 For one week each term, students take part in the following: